 Learn more about tamoxifen and raloxifene.

-For a summary of studies on tamoxifen and raloxifene, visit the Breast Cancer Research section.
+For a summary of studies on tamoxifen and raloxifene, visit the Breast Cancer Research Studies section.

-Although exemestane is FDA-approved for use in breast cancer treatment, it does not yet have FDA-approval for use as a risk-lowering drug.
+Although aromatase inhibitors are FDA-approved for use in breast cancer treatment, they don't have FDA-approval for use in the risk reduction setting.

-Learn about exemestane and other aromatase inhibitors and breast cancer treatment.
+Learn about aromatase inhibitors and breast cancer treatment.